Wild-Drives/wild-drives-website/blog/season-one-review.md

 1. To simplify the charging process, customers wouldn't have to sign up to accounts or order cards just to charge.
 2. That's what everyone else was doing.

-This obviously backfired a bit with the energy crisis.
+This backfired a bit with the energy crisis.
 The cost of electricity almost doubled.
-Some networks charge a shocking £1 per KW.
+Some networks now charge a shocking £1 per KW.
 Because customers aren't paying for it, they don't really need to be discerning about cost.

 Needless to say, I won't be doing this next year.